Volunteer for ARISE & Ski

 What kinds of volunteer opportunities are there?

-Volunteers must be at least 18 years old and a volunteer application, Confidentially Statement, and a background check are required for all volunteers.
+Volunteers must be at least 14 years old (14 – 18 years with parental permission) and a volunteer application, Confidentially Statement, and a background check are required for all volunteers.
 Any volunteer who needs rentals are also required to fill out the rental form.

 Will I receive training?